COVID-19 pandemic in Victoria: September

 On 15 September, another 2 deaths were reported, bringing state deaths to 828, as well as 443 new cases.
 There were 4,083 active cases, 173 were hospitalised, 44 in intensive care and 23 on ventilators.

 Also on 15 September, at 11:59pm Ballarat went back into lockdown, its eighth, for at least 7 days.
 This followed the town having 4 COVID cases as well as "widespread" wastewater detection.
 The Ballarat International Foto Biennale photographic exhibition, already delayed from 28 August by the regional lockdown, had been rescheduled to open on the 15th.

+On 17 September 2021, Victoria reached the milestone of 70% partially vaccination of the 16+ eligible population.

 On 19 September, at 11:59pm Greater Geelong, Surf Coast Shire and Mitchell Shire went back into lockdown, their eighth, for at least 7 days.
 This followed both Greater Geelong and Mitchell reporting cases and Surf Coast showing positive waste water detections with no confirmed source.
 Greater Geelong and the Surf Coast exited lockdown by 27 September as scheduled, but the Mitchell Shire lockdown was extended with no set end date.

 By 22 September, Victoria had another 3 deaths in 24 hours bringing the state COVID-19 death toll to 836, and 628 new cases, exceeding the previous record of 625 daily new cases set in 2020.
 The lockdown of Ballarat ended at midnight this day.

 By 23 September there were another 4 deaths, taking the outbreak total to 20, and total state deaths to 240 since March 2020.
 With 766 new daily cases, another record high was set.
 Active cases were at 6,666.